 If you’re just starting out, it might be hard for people who don’t know you very well to take a chance on hiring someone they’ve never worked with before.

 So, it’s important that you do everything in your power from day one so that when the time comes for them to decide whether or not they want you on their team, they feel confident about bringing you onboard.

 Freelancing is an excellent way to test the waters before you dive headfirst into starting a new venture.
 To set up your first freelance business, take these three steps: thoughtfully choose your first clients, commit to quality over quantity of work and have some personal money on hand.

-1) Selecting the best client for you: 2) Quality over Quantity: 3) Planning for Success: A freelancer’s worst nightmare is underselling their services because they are desperate for cash or anxious about telling people no. Having some personal funds in the bank alleviates that anxiety and allows you to make choices that align more closely with what will feel right for you in your personal situation.
+A freelancer’s worst nightmare is underselling their services because they are desperate for cash or anxious about telling people no. Having some personal funds in the bank alleviates that anxiety and allows you to make choices that align more closely with what will feel right for you in your personal situation.